-50+ Mayors Sign Pact To Reduce Greenhouse Gas Emissions
+Dozens Of Mayors Sign Pact To Reduce Greenhouse Gas Emissions

 Mayors from cities in Mexico and Canada joined their U.S. counterparts in committing to reducing carbon emissions.

-"We stand shoulder to shoulder with all of the U.S. cities and mayors that are committed to the Paris agreement," said Vancouver Mayor Gregor Robertson, who added that Trump should listen to the mayors on the issue of climate change.
+"We stand shoulder to shoulder with all of the U.S. cities and mayors that are committed to the Paris Agreement," said Vancouver Mayor Gregor Robertson, who added that Trump should listen to the mayors on the issue of climate change.
 "We're on that path and we know our American sisters and brothers are.
 We just hope the president of the United States wakes up" and recognizes the importance of addressing climate change.

 "There is an absence of leadership out of Washington," said Chicago Mayor Rahm Emanuel, who served as Obama's White House chief of staff.
 "As it relates to climate change, we can't afford, as leaders of our respective cities, the absence of leadership and the wrongheadedness of policy by President Trump.
 Can't afford it."